variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ---
-title: "Friday Fest 2016"
+title: Friday Fest 2016
 description: "Every Friday all summer long!
 Free live music on the 9th St. Stage from 6 to 9, Greeley's famous and unique Go-Cup service, street performers, fire spinners, facepainting, balloon artistry, sidewalk chalk and more for the kids."
-image_path: "/assets/images/signature-events/Friday-Fest-2016.jpg"
+image_path: /assets/images/signature-events/Friday-Fest-2016.jpg
 header_image_path: 'https://unsplash.it/1400/200/?random'
 weight: 1
 ---

 HERE IT IS!!!

 2016 Line-up

 Fridays on the 9th St Plaza, downtown Greeley

 Every Friday all summer long!
-Free live music on the 9th St. Stage from 6 to 9, Greeley's famous and unique "Go-Cup" service, street performers, fire spinners, facepainting, balloon artistry, sidewalk chalk and more for the kids.
+Free live music on the 9th St. Stage from 6 to 9, Greeley’s famous and unique “Go-Cup” service, street performers, fire spinners, face painting, balloon artistry, sidewalk chalk and more for the kids.

 Go Cup 5 to 10 / Bands generally play 6 to 9

 !!!
-Title Sponsors - IMAGE GOES HERE !!!
+Title Sponsors - IMAGE GOES HERE !!! friday-fest-2016-season-sponsor-thank-you.jpg
-friday-fest-2016-season-sponsor-thank-you.jpg

 ### May 6th – Mayplay Festival

 6 stages - 28 Bands – 1 incredible night.
 Bands include: Slow Caves, Silver and Gold, The Burroughs, The Epilogues, Hypnotic Vibes, Daniele Ate the Sandwich and so many more!!!
 No tickets needed.
 Be sure to stop by the Startek booth.
 They are HIRING!!!!

 ### May 13th - Movers and Shakers

 The Movers and Shakers are a tight knit band of four music enthusiasts who bring everything they have to every single performance.
 Influences range from old school soul stars like Otis Redding and Sam and Dave to The Red Hot Chile Peppers, Talker, Joe Cocker and Jonny Lange.
 The band is fronted by dynamic vocalist Andy Webber.
-Andy's energetic and soulful style is impressive.
+Andy’s energetic and soulful style is impressive.
 Andy has the vocal chops to cover anything.
-Don't miss an opportunity to see this band.
-You won't be disappointed.
+Don’t miss an opportunity to see this band.
+You won’t be disappointed.

 ### May 20th – Woodshed Red